 But whatever, I had to do it so I got it done.

-By the time I was done, I probably didn’t have much more to dehydrate out of me.
-I was starting to have some inner ear issues, I obviously had really bad dry mouth, and my eyes actually felt really dry; something I’ve never felt before.
+By the time I was done, I probably didn’t have much more to lose.
+I was starting to have some inner ear issues and I obviously had really bad dry mouth.
+Additionally, my eyes felt really dry, something I’ve never felt before.

-Fortunately it’s a day before weigh in, so I had plenty of time to rehydrate; something you, as a wrestler, do not have the luxury of.
+Fortunately it’s a day before weigh in, so I had plenty of time to rehydrate.
+This is something wrestlers do not have the luxury of.

-So anyway, back to the point- there’s only so much your body will let you dehydrate.
+Back to the point- there’s only so much water weight you can lose.

-On top of that, because you have such a limited time to rehydrate, it’s probably in your best interest to stay as regimented with your eating as possible so that you can avoid dehyrating excessively.
+On top of that, because you have such a limited time to rehydrate, it’s in your best interest to stay as regimented as possible with your eating.

 A great resource to get you started on ways to improve your diet is my Wrestling Nutrition post.